Arin0402/Data-structures-and-Algorithms/22_CRT/Day 3.md

             return 0;
         }

-    5. for loop

-        - for( ; ; ){
-                print("Hello")
-          }
-        - Output -> Infinite times hello
-        - the empty condition is always true

     6. Fibonacci starts with 1

         - Fibonacci series -> sum of previous 2 elements
         - Lucas series -> sum of previous 3 elements

-    7. Jump statements

-        - break -> used to terminate loop or switch

-            if(i == 5)
-                break;

-            - this will give error

-        - continue -> used to skip all the remaining statements and jump to the next step of the loop

-        - return -> It is used to transfer control from called function to the calling function